jamesnr1/support-management-system/DEPLOYMENT_GUIDE.md

 ## 🔄 Continuous Deployment

 **Every time you push to main:**
-1. Vercel automatically detects the change
+1. **Frontend:** Vercel automatically detects the change and deploys React app
-2. Runs build process
-3. Deploys new version
+2. **Backend:** Render automatically deploys (if configured for auto-deploy)
-4. Previous version available as rollback
+3. Previous versions available as rollback on both platforms

 **For feature branches:**
 - Vercel creates preview deployments